Close Menu

 Facebook WhatsApp Pinterest Twitter LinkedIn Tumblr Reddit Email

-Many people don’t realize that a single salty meal can trigger bloating, puffiness, and water retention for as long as seventy-two hours.
-It’s not just about feeling uncomfortable after eating pizza, chips, ramen, sushi, or takeaway.
-The way your body handles sodium is far more complex than most people realize.
-Sodium plays a key role in fluid balance, muscle function, blood pressure control, and maintaining the right amount of water inside and outside your cells.
-When you eat too much salt, your body has to quickly shift its hydration system into defense mode to keep things stable.
-This process triggers the “salt trap,” a delayed wave of bloating and swelling that can last far longer than expected.
+Sodium plays a crucial role in fluid balance, muscle function, blood pressure control, and regulating water inside and outside your cells.
+When you consume too much salt in one meal, your body shifts its hydration system into defense mode to maintain stability.
+This triggers a delayed wave of bloating after salty food and water retention that can last far longer than expected, sometimes for days.

 Aldosterone: The Hormone Behind 72-Hour Bloating